preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 + **MEMBER OF**: Lists all sites the user is member of (has member access or owner access to).
 + **ALL**: Can be used to serch for any site, available for the user.

-The user can follow a site by clicking the "Follow" icon, the grey star, in the search result or the Last visited or Member of lists.
-The user can stop following a site by clicking the "Stop following" icon, the black star, in any of the lists.
+The user can follow or unfollow a site by clicking the star, in the search result or the Last visited or Member of lists.
+A grey star indicates that the site is not followed and a black or colored star indicates that the user follows the site.

 Two things will happen when a user follows a site: